Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 $750,000 $7,500 $15,000 $37,500

-As you can see, a modest-sounding 2% deductible on a $500,000 home equals a $10,000 out-of-pocket cost before your insurer pays a single dollar.
-And because your coverage amount adjusts over time with inflation and home value changes, your deductible dollar amount will shift year to year as well.
+A modest-sounding 2% deductible on a $500,000 home equals a $10,000 out-of-pocket cost before your insurer pays a single dollar.
+And because your coverage amount adjusts over time with inflation and home value changes, your deductible dollar amount will shift year to year.
+With reconstruction costs and dwelling limits both climbing sharply in 2026, many homeowners are seeing their actual deductible dollar amounts rise without changing the percentage on their policy.
+Industry data shows the average homeowners deductible jumped 22% in the past year, up from a 15% increase in 2024.

 Trusted by Thousands